gemrb/gemrb.github.io/GUIScript/GUI-structure.md

 ## Controls

-Each control has an associated 'Value' which could be assigned to it by the [SetVarAssoc](/functions/SetVarAssoc) command.
+Each control has an associated `Value` which could be assigned to it by the [SetVarAssoc](/functions/SetVarAssoc) command.
 The controls handle this value according to their type and subtype.
 To set a button's subtype, use the [Button_SetFlags](functions/Button_SetFlags) command.